janassalem/FawryInternShipChallenge/README.md

 # Fawry Quantum Internship Challenge – E-Commerce System

 This is a Java-based mini e-commerce system built for the **Fawry Rise Full Stack Internship Challenge**.
-It handles product definition, cart logic, checkout operations, and shipping logic with well-structured OOP design.
+It handles product definition, cart logic, checkout operations, and shipping logic with well-structured OOP design based on clean inheritance and interface segregation.

 ---